ericLemanissier/turtlebrowser/README.md

 ** NOT READY FOR USE.
 PRE-ALPHA **

 TurtleBrowser is intended to become a full featured browser on at least Linux, MacOS, Windows, iOS and Android.
+Currently it should build on Linux, MacOS and Windows.

-The foundation is: privacy, security, user is the customer, open source, data minimization
+The foundation will be: privacy, security, user is the customer, open source, data minimization

 ## Tricky bits